 Kindness counters racism, bridges generational divides, and offers the opportunity to build new relationships.

 Since moving to the South I have become aware of racial differences I was previously been ignorant of.
 Here the cultural lines are drawn, and we all know what is “appropriate”.
 Politeness is expected, but be ready for the cold shoulder from an individual on either side of the spectrum.
 It’s racism on a civilized level, and oh how I despise it.
 I am speaking in a general sense of course; the expectant cold-shoulder is not always the case.
 Community events and also churches bring families together, and in doing so provides a commonality between those of differing nationalities.
 I’ve tried to counter the awkwardness of this socio-cultural attitude by being the first to smile and begin a conversation.
 Sometimes I receive coldness, but often my smiles are returned.
 Strangely enough, I’ve gained much on being the first to smile.
-My attempt to counter racism has enabled me to overcome anxieties I’ve always struggled with when it comes to interacting with any strangers.
+My attempt to counter racism has enabled me to overcome anxieties I’ve always struggled with when it comes to interacting with strangers.
 Now I try to smile and interact with everyone, to give them a nudge that says, it’s ok to smile back and be yourself.

 Generation to generation, the world changes.
-Technologies advance, medical breakthroughs extend the fields of medicine, and growth in transportation enables people to travel at a greater rate and speed than ever before.
+Technologies advance, medical breakthroughs extend the fields of medicine, and growth in transportation enables people to travel a greater distance more quickly than ever before.
 Cultures change, as new ideologies emerge and some old resurface.
 What grandma considers inappropriate seems normal to the average teenager, and what mom says is bad parenting contradicts what the specialists have concluded from the most recent studies on child development.
 In the midst of contradicting ideologies, clashing personalities, and social differences, how do we bridge generational divides?
 You guessed it, kindness.
 When your granddaughter behaves or dresses in a way that would have earned her a spanking in your day, how can you reach her?
 Kindness.
 Showing we care not only enables others to better hear us, it helps to nurture trust.
 Be kind, and consider what the person in front of you is saying.
 Sure, grandma might not be all-right, but that doesn’t mean she is all-wrong either.
 Will you miss a good piece of advice, and the opportunity to share the learning process with another, because your lack of kindness has made you prideful?
 I hope not.
 Reach out in kindness, past the ideas old and new, and connect with others.

 “A good character is the best tombstone.
 Those who loved you and were helped by you will remember you when forget-me-nots have withered.
 Carve your name on hearts, not on marble.” ~ Charles H. Spurgeon

-We can offer others the security to be kind themselves by risking your feelings and giving the first smile.
+We can offer others the security to be kind themselves by risking our feelings and giving the first smile.
 Make conversation with the quiet mom in your kindergarten’s class, and make sure to say hello to the receptionist in your office building.
 When someone cuts you off, brake and honk if you need too, but let them go with a prayer for safety and not the anger which will root bitterness in your heart.
 Be kind because the world is brighter when you smile and because chances are, your heart will be brighter when you give and forgive.
 We may not have much of a say in the fate of our country or the fate of the world, but we have a say in the way we affect others.
 I like what Adam Lindsay Gordon had to say about life.
 “Life is mostly froth and bubble, Two things stand like stone, Kindness in another’s trouble, Courage in your own.”